mcao516/mcao516.github.io/_pages/about.md

 ---

 I am a second-year Ph.D. student in Computer Science at <a href="https://mila.quebec/en/"> Mila </a> and <a href="https://cs.mcgill.ca/"> McGill University</a>, supervised by Prof.<a href="https://www.cs.mcgill.ca/~jcheung/"> Jackie Chi Kit Cheung</a>.
-I am also a member of <a href="http://rl.cs.mcgill.ca/">the Reasoning and Learning (RL) lab</a>.
+I am a member of the <a href="http://rl.cs.mcgill.ca/">Reasoning and Learning (RL) lab</a>.
 Before coming to Montréal, I received my bachelor's degree with a major in software engineering from <a href="https://www.neu.edu.cn/"> Northeastern University (China) </a> in 2019.

 I am broadly interested in artificial intelligence, deep learning, and natural language processing.
 My primary research interests are in abstractive text summarization and conditional text generation.